 With the variables of gut movement it is possible for the test to generate a false negative and show no sand in the faeces of horses that are carrying a burden.
 For this reason we include two kits.

-- If no sand is detected in the first sample then take a second a few days later.
+- If no sand is detected in the first sample then take a second a week or two later.

 - If sand is detected in the first test then the second can be used to retest the horse following management adjustments.